formlio/forml/docs/serving.rst

 #.
 Receiving a request containing the query payload and the target :ref:`application <application>`
    reference.
 #.
-Upon a very first request for any given application, the engine fetches the particular
+Upon the very first request for any given application, the engine fetches the particular
    :ref:`application descriptor <application-implementation>` from the configured :ref:`inventory
    <inventory>`.
 The descriptor remains cached for every follow-up request of that application.
 #.
 The engine uses the descriptor of the selected application to :ref:`dispatch the request